MadhavMishra1607/Political_Juggernauts/README.md

 This Section consist of 3 Assignments that were assigned as part of SmartBridge: Data Analytics Externship program

+<h3>Exploratory Data Analysis</h3>

+This section consist of a Jupyter Notebook  that is used to perform the Exploratory Data Analysis to generate Useful Insights.
+Along with it, this section also has a CSV File of dataset mentoioned above.

 <h3>Web Integration</h3>

 This section consists of all modules( Html, CSS & Flask Integration Files) that were made during the Development of this Project